 Because if identity theft doesn’t get you, then the inflated $10 money withdrawal fee sure will.
 Stick with reputable bank ATMs if you really need some fast cash.

-18. Taking a cab to or from the airport.
+18. Do NOT take a either cab to or from the airport.

 This is the worst and most expensive way to get to and from the airport.